-Family Medicine, Gastroenterology, Internal Medicine, Nephrology, Nursing, Pathology, Pulmonary Medicine, Radiology, Surgery - General
+Family Medicine, Gastroenterology, Internal Medicine, Nephrology, Pathology, Pulmonology, Radiology, Surgery

 Liver diseases and associated complications remain a significant source of morbidity and mortality in the United States.
 Chronic liver disease can lead to the development of both cirrhosis and hepatocellular carcinoma with liver transplantation as the only life saving option.
 Significant advances have been made or are on the immediate horizon for liver diseases such as hepatitis C, hepatitis B and non-alcoholic fatty liver disease.
 These advances, if disseminated to patients in need, have the possibility of affecting the burden of liver diseases in the US.